polachz/ShellExtender/README.md

   * Shell **history** parameters variables
   * Escape sequences for **formatting** and **colorize** shell output

-* Fire new or attach to existing TMUX session when connected through SSH

 ##How to enable
 1. Create any sub-folder in your home directory (.shell_extender)
 2. Copy project content to the directory